zenanana/HackHarvard2021/README.md

 Probably not doing a full-stack application for the next hackathon 😂

 ## What's next for Justice
-The community concept, smaller community within the larger social issues (like maybe separated by geographical locations, schools) - measure progress in a smaller community.
+1. Smaller communities can be created within the larger social issues, for example by geographical locations.
+This makes it easier to track progress in a smaller community, which can be counted as progress towards the main social issue.
-Location, find events by locations
+2. Adding a feature to find events by location (adding Google Maps API to our tech stack)
-Leaders for each social issue.
+3. Designate leaders (the go-to people) for each social issue with the ability to edit descriptions and moderate chats.

 Built with: ReactJS, Flask, SQLite